 This post may include affiliate links.
 Please read my disclosure policy.

-Watermelon radishes are one of our favorite winter veggies.
-We love their bright color and sharp flavor.
-We typically roast watermelon radishes (and yes you should try this recipe!), but every now and then we need a change.
-A quick pickle is the way to go.
-No canning required and these pickled watermelon radishes keep for a week in the fridge.
+Watermelon radishes are one of our favorite winter-to-spring veggies.
+I love their bright color and sharp flavor.
+I typically roast watermelon radishes (and yes you should try this recipe!), but every now and then we need a change.

 What Is the Quick Pickle Method?